mmilano/SidePanelCollapse/README.md

 ## sidepanelElement

-This selects the the side panel element itself.
-Its value must be a valid unique CSS selector for the top level of the side panel DOM element in the HTML page.
-As a test, if `document.querySelector()` returns the right element and only one element, then it should work correctly.
+This selects the panel HTML element itself.
+Its value must be a valid unique CSS ID selector for the top level of the side panel DOM element in the HTML page.
+As a test, if `document.getElementById()` returns the right element and only one element, then it should work correctly.

 ## sidepanelCloseElement

 The side panel closing button.
 It must be a valid unique CSS selector for close button DOM element in the HTML page.
-As a test, if `document.querySelector()` returns the right element and only one element, then it should be valid.
+As a test, if `document.querySelector()` returns the right element and only one element, then it should  work.

-If you do not want to use a close button, set `false` and the library will not look for a close button.
+If you do not want to use a close button, set boolean `false` and the library will not look for a close button.
 If the CSS selector cannot be found in the DOM, the internal value will also be `false`.

 ## Durations

-SidePanelCollapse implements different durations for regular open and transitions, and has another duration for closing very fast.
+SidePanelCollapse implements different durations for normal open and close transitions, and has a third duration for closing very fast.

-See [Timing and the User Experience](#timing-and-the-user-experience) for thoughts about how SidePanelCollapse has been designed.
+See [Timing and the User Experience](#timing-and-the-user-experience) for thoughts about the SidePanelCollapse has been designed with regard to the transition durations.

 ### durationShow